 The Great Debate: Ivey vs. Queen’s Commerce

 The Queen’s Commerce program and Western’s “Ivey” HBA are among the top undergraduate business schools in Canada – if not the world.
 Both programs are incredibly selective and attract a very high calibre of students from across the globe.
 If you’re lucky enough to receive an acceptance letter from both institutions, let me tell you – you have quite the decision on your hands.
 The purpose of this article is to provide a completely unbiased, objective view on the strengths and weaknesses of each program.
-This simply would not be possible if I had written this article, as I am a recent Queen’s Commerce graduate.
+This simply would not be possible if I had written this article, as I am a recent Queen’s Commerce graduate and the Co-founder of CampusRankings.

-So, the CampusRankings team set out to find one of the few people in the world who have attended both schools.
+Back to the Queen’s Commerce vs Ivey debate.
+I set out to find one of the few people in the world who have attended both schools.
 This was the only way to ensure a completely impartial assessment of the two institutions.
 We found a perfect candidate, but this person requested to remain anonymous – which isn’t a huge surprise seeing as though the Queen’s vs Ivey debate has been known to get pretty heated in past years.

 The structure of each school’s curriculum is vastly different, yet their reputations are not dissimilar.
 The Ivey HBA program, for example, takes place in 3rd and 4th year – so obtaining an acceptance in high school doesn’t necessarily mean you’re in the program.
 Queen’s is different in the sense that you start your business degree from day one of 1st year.